Freepost: United States

 In the United States, the United States Postal Service refers to freepost as business reply mail.
 A mailer wishing to receive mail by freepost must obtain a business reply permit and design the envelopes, postcards, or labels according to the standards specified by the USPS, including the use of an appropriate FIM B or C code.
 The address on the envelope, postcard, or label is the same as the address for regular mail, except that the ZIP+4 code is different.
 In some large cities, business reply mail has its own five-digit ZIP code or codes (e.g., 20077 and 20078 in Washington, D.C.).
 The envelope or postcard also includes space for the business reply permit number.

 United Kingdom

 In the United Kingdom, Royal Mail offers a variety of services.
 The most expensive service, Freepost Name, enables a customer to purchase a licence to a name which allows the public to send mail to the organisation free of charge using any envelope, and with the Freepost Name handwritten or printed.
 Only the licensed name is required on the envelope, not the postal address.
+Freepost with a licence number and full address written by the customer can be used for parcel items.
 In addition, Royal Mail offers a range of business reply services enabling a business to provide their customers with pre-printed envelopes in order to send mail to the business free of charge, including: Freepost Standard, Freepost Plus, Business Reply Standard, Business Reply Plus.